AliBaghizadeh/Deep-Learning-on-Synthetic-Electron-Microscopy-Images/README.md

 ### Files and Instructions

 1- ***random_lattice_split_data***:  <br>
- >>This file will split your original dataset to train and valid folders.
-This approach is more suitable for using Image Augmentation generator of the Keras and in   &nbsp;&nbsp;&nbsp;case you need to preserve the structure of the folder of the original images and classes.
+ > This file will split your original dataset to train and valid folders.
+This approach is more suitable for using Image Augmentation generator of the Keras and in
+ >case you need to preserve the structure of the folder of the original images and classes.
 I recommend having a test dataset as well. <br>
 2- ***random_lattices_vgg_ImageAug***: <br>
  &nbsp;&nbsp;&nbsp;This file applies image augmentation from keras.ImageAugmentation and then use pretrained weights of vgg model.
 This method is not memory friendly for large  datasets.<br>
 3- ***random_lattices_vgg_tf_data_dataset***:  <br>